ux-studies/summer-2021/studies/study-0/tasks/hints/task-5-hint.md

 kubectl apply -f /your/path/to/guestbook
 # Get the pods
 kubectl get pods
-# Get the logs of a pod
+# Get the logs for a pod
 kubectl logs $POD_NAME
 # Delete an application
 kubectl delete -f /your/path/to/guestbook